Skip to content

 Answer: MOON STARER.
 Both contain A, E, M, M, N, O, O, R, R, S, T.

-A favorite of recreational anagram lists because the meaning matches the source word.
+Anagram lists love this one because the meaning loops right back to the source word.
 Astronomers stare at moons.
+That’s the joke and the answer.

 56. DORMITORY is an anagram of which 2-word phrase?